ZihengZZH/OntoEA/README.md

 |   |__ onto_subClassOf_triples     // subClassOf relation triples of the aligned/shared ontology
 |   |__ class_path.json     // class hierarchy of the aligned/shared ontology
 ```

+Note that D_W_15K_V1/V2_A are constructed with the ontologies pre-aligned with alignment system [PARIS](https://arxiv.org/abs/1111.7164) and D_W_15K_V1/V2_M are constructed with the ontologies pre-aligned with manual annotation.
+These two different settings correspond to the **Analysis of Ontology Alignment Methods** in Sec.
+4.3 of our paper.

 ## Citation